candiddev/etcha/docs/guides/writing-patterns.md

 ```

 {{% alert title="Candid Commentary" color="info" %}}
-`build` commands are optional, you can think of them as Commands that are ran locally.
+`build` commands are optional, you can think of them as Commands that are ran locally when building a Pattern.
 {{% /alert %}}

 ### Using Jsonnet